💡Quick Answer

 In German, choosing the right preposition can sometimes be tricky.
 Two words that often confuse beginners are am and um.
-Though they might look and sound similar, they have different meanings and uses.

 Let's break them down in simple terms.